• Skip to primary navigation

 November 24, 2015 By Alice

-ABA Blawg100 Honoree Badge 2015DCC makes the ABA Top 100 Blawgs for 2015 and this marks the 3rd year in a row that Defrosting Cold Cases is included.
+ABA Blawg100 Honoree Badge 2015DCC makes the ABA Top 100 Blawgs for 2015, the third year in a row.
 I cannot tell you how humbled I am.
 This is a wonderful surprise on the day that my blog celebrates its 6th anniversary.
+The links to the Blawgs overviews are now for members only.

 Editors of the ABA Journal announced on November 23 that they had selected my blog as one of the top 100 best blogs for a legal audience.
 To be picked out of all the legal blogs in the United States of America is an honour.